iamgreaser/hardbus-oc/main.md

 This is based on how the MIPS data bus typically works, because it's reasonably simple and very flexible.
 Or at least how I think it works.
-This is also reminding me that I really need to refactor OCMIPS.

 If there's something that sucks about it, please leave it in the comments and I can change it.